furdarius/rabbitroutine/README.md

 # Rabbitmq Failover Routine

-Small, user-friendly library for RabbitMQ with auto-reconnect and publish retry routine.
+Lightweight library that handles RabbitMQ auto-reconnect and publishing retry routine for you.
 The library is designed to save the developer from the headache when working with RabbitMQ.

 **rabbitroutine** solves your RabbitMQ reconnection problems: